Bumps On Areola And Nipples: Causes, Diagnosis, And Treatment

 Have you ever wondered why your nipples have little bumps on them?
 Don’t be concerned!
 Fortunately, many changes in your nipples are usually harmless, and many aspects of your nipples – from little bumps to ingrown hair – are natural and nothing to worry about.
 However, if you are experiencing pain, rashes, abnormal discharge, or other symptoms, you should consult a doctor once.

 This article discusses the causes of bumps on nipples, how you can treat them, and much more.
+Recognizing the causes and significance of these bumps can calm your worries and guide you toward taking action when needed.
 Keep reading!

 In This Article